Discover the Red-winged Blackbird Mating, Nesting, Feeding Habits

 Blackbirds Coming to Roost

-Male red-winged blackbirds can be very aggressive when defending their territory and mates.
+Male Red-winged Blackbirds are highly aggressive when defending their territory and mates.

-The female lays and incubates 3 to 5 pale blue, marked with zigzag lines of brown or blackish eggs.
+The female lays 3 to 5 pale blue eggs, marked with brown or blackish zigzag lines.
+She incubates the eggs for about 12 days.

 male red-winged blackbird feeding nestlings